kayleoss/Youtube-Disliker/README.md

 HOW TO USE:

+Open Up the python script and follow the below instructions

 1. Enter their channel's videos page URL in the area specified
 2. Increase/decrease the range of window scrolling depending on how many videos they have
-3. Open up the python script, enter your email and password for youtube in the specified area
+3. Enter your email and password for youtube in the specified area
 4. Enter an optional comment in the area specified if you wish to leave one under their videos